-Parents / carers can expect the St. John's to ensure that:
+Parents / carers can expect the School, 6th Form to ensure that:

-- 1. Every learner will be able to access a broad, relevant and challenging curriculum, and a comprehensive programme of personal, social and health education. - 2.
+- 1. Every learner will be able to access a broad, relevant and challenging curriculum, including the National Curriculum and a comprehensive programme of personal, social and health education. - 2.
 Staff are carefully checked before employment, receive appropriate in-service training and are properly supervised in the performance of their duties. - 3.
 Parents / carers receive information speedily and effectively. - 4.
 Provision is made for regular opportunities to discuss the progress that your young person is making.
-We arrange Annual Review meetings for each learner and telephone calls are welcomed from parents / carers anytime. - 5.
-Policies on Behaviour Management, Sex Education, Complaints and other important issues are always available to parents / carers. - 6.
-St. John's works closely with parents / carers to resolve any problems speedily and with the best interests of the learner in mind. - 7.
+The School arranges Annual Review meetings for each learner and telephone calls are welcomed from parents / carers anytime. - 5.
+School policies on Behaviour Management, Sex Education, Complaints and other important issues are always available to parents / carers. - 6.
+The School works closely with parents / carers to resolve any problems speedily and with the best interests of the learner in mind. - 7.
 Staff will always treat learners with respect and dignity and will explore every opportunity of allowing young people to express their views and make choices. - 8.
 Prescribed medicines will be administered to learners according to agreed instructions.
 Parents / carers will also provide signed consent for medical staff to give non-prescribed and / or homeopathic medicines when needed. - 9.
 Provision detailed in Part 3 (the part detailing the necessary range of provision that should be made to meet your young person's needs) of the statement of special education need will be fully implemented. - 10.
-Support will be given to parents / carers when seeking an onward placement for their young person including the transition to St. John's College in Brighton at 19 years of age
+Support will be given to parents / carers when seeking an onward placement for their young person including the transition to St. John's College in Brighton.

-St. John's can expect parents / carers to:
+The School, 6th Form can expect parents / carers to:

-- 1. Give the staff a full picture of their young person's needs, behaviour and social skills before admission. - 2.
-Arrange to collect their young person if they have an infectious illness and keep them at home until a period of 24 hours free from symptoms has passed.
-Day learners should not be sent in if they complain of being unwell. - 3.
-Let us know about any concerns or problems that might affect their young - 4. person's work or behaviour. - 5.
-Support St. John's policies and guidelines for behaviour across the waking - curriculum. - 7.
-Ensure that St. John's School has a current and reliable contact number for emergencies. - 8.
-Read and respond to information sent out by St. John's. - 9.
-Be aware of the guidelines on standards of dress and encourage their young person to dress appropriately. - Make staff aware of any medication or alternative therapies that their young person is taking, handing in medication to staff using the established routines
+- 1. Give the School staff a full picture of their young person's needs, behaviour and social skills before admission. - 2.
+Arrange to collect their young person from St. John's School if they have an infectious illness and keep them at home until a period of 24 hours free from symptoms has passed.
+Day learners should not be sent to School if they complain of being unwell. - 3.
+Let the School know about any concerns or problems that might affect their young person's work or behaviour. - 4.
+Support St. John's School policies and guidelines for behaviour across the waking curriculum. - 5.
+Ensure that St. John's School has a current and reliable contact number for emergencies. - 6.
+Read and respond to information sent out by the School. - 7.
+Be aware of the School's guidelines on standards of dress and encourage their young person to dress appropriately. - 8.
+Make staff aware of any medication or alternative therapies that their young person is taking, handing in medication to staff using the established routines of the School.

-What the School expects of its learners:
+What the School, 6th Form expects of its learners: